Skip to main content

 Listening to Player Events

-The application can listen to events such as changes in player state, buffering state, seek state and playback errors by registering a listener/delegate.
+You can listen to events such as changes in player state, buffering state, seek state, and playback errors by registering a listener or delegate.

 // self must conform to `PlayerDelegate` protocol